 The struggle between science and magic plays out in the ways that American culture makes important social decisions.
 You can see it in the way the court system deals with scientific questions.
 Consider medical malpractice litigation.
 The plaintiff’s experts present their arguments, then the defendant’s experts argue for contrary conclusions.
 These experts are often conjecturing about things that haven’t really happened, like what result would have been reached in hypothetical situations—like whether a gravely ill patient would have survived if the physicians had pursued a different course of action.
 A panel of lay people, chosen at random, decide which expert is correct.
 The truth becomes a matter of theatrics.
 Statutes and Administrative Regulations are developed through a similar theatrical battle of competing experts, with the final decisions being made by elected officials and their appointees, based on the greater weight of scientific (or financial) authority.

 The division between America’s two political parties as science and magic based is very clear.
 There’s a stark example in the issue of climate change.
 A large portion of the population of America is deeply convinced of the need for immediate action because the evidence has been labelled as scientific, even though the exact science isn’t really understood by many calling for immediate action.
 And a significant portion of the population reject the need for immediate action to halt or slow climate change because it runs counter to their established, customary routines, and the evidence calling for a drastic change in those routines is remote and technical.
-The science is there, but the magic isn’t, and both forms of argument need to be present to convince the population.
+The science is there, but the magic isn’t, and both aspects need to be present to persuade the world.

 No form of rhetoric more persuasive than self-interest.

 There’s a cultural crisis in America, that’s the truth, though much of the crisis revolves around the nature of truth.
 Most commonly, people propose solutions that involve changing the political party in power.
 What should be incontestable is the problem is the contest of American politics itself which only deepens the turmoil.
 Opposing political parties no longer view each other as merely mistaken or misguided.
-The Left sees the Right as followers of a demonic cult.
-The Right sees the Left as brainwashed products of an educational system absorbed in the narcissistic study of itself, training its participants to skillfully deploy nonsense.
 Both sides view each other as liars or fools or villains.

 Beneath the arguments lie suggestions as to who will profit.
 My side or yours.

 The enemies of America have already deployed a highly effective weapon sapping us of our greatest strength, the ability of Americans to fuse and reconcile their conflicting views, to merge opposing opinions into creative and effective action.
 America has many enemies and they fit into a number of generalized categories.
-We might argue about whether Russia is our friend and Ukraine is our enemy or vice versa.
 But those categories of our enemies and the labels we put on them do not include Democrats and Republicans or Liberal and Conservative.

 One of failures of the current political system is that it successfully creates divisions between Americans and exploiting the fact of division to promote the agendas of both political parties.
 Our challenge is, how do we defeat that promoted goal when opposing it tends to feed it?